vmkdaily/vFlux-Stats-Kit/README.md

 ## Contributions
 Over time, the techniques we use have evolved with great thanks to the community members.
 For example, we started out using curl.exe on Windows only.
-Now we use Invoke-RestMethod and Invoke-WebRequest (since v0.4) and can run on anything (as of v1.0.0.1).
+Now we use `Invoke-RestMethod` and `Invoke-WebRequest` (since `v0.4`) and can run on anything (as of `v1.0.0.1`).
 Advanced topics such as session handling with the webcmdlets were handled by our users.
 These and many more advancements are reflected in the latest release.

+## Platform Limitations for Credential on disk
+Though we support all operating systems that `PowerShell` and `PowerCLI` run on, credentials on disk are not available for Core Editions of PowerShell.
+So this means all `Linux` and `macOS`, and any `Windows` that are running Core Editions of PowerShell cannot save or consume PSCredential from disk.

+## Platform Limitations for secure string
+Core Editions of PowerShell cannot handle secure string, so we leave the Parameters of `User` and `Password` as `[string]` compared to secure string.
+If you will run on Windows with a `PowerShell 3.0` through `PowerShell 5.1`, you can use use secure string without issue (if so inclined to edit).

+## PSCredentials at runtime
+There is no impact to `PSCredential` handling in memory (i.e. `$creds = Get-Credential`) for Core Editions of PowerShell.
+This works as expected with all editions of PowerShell.

+## General Password Security
+Never use an important password in plain text.
+Always create a read-only account when in doubt.
+Check with your InfoSec team to ensure you find the best option of the many we offer with Fluxor.

 ## Getting Started with Fluxor
 Step 1.
 Download the vFlux-Stats-Kit from from Github.